 The first step in estimating a fair value for insurance contract liabilities would be to consider the approach taken in the limited occasions when market transactions do actually take place.
 The transactions will usually be required for mergers and acquisitions or transfers of a portfolio of insurance contracts from one insurer to the other.
 Under these circumstances, the first reference point would be the value of the liabilities on a statutory basis on which adjustments may then be made to arrive at the fair value.
-Reference may also be made to the basis of the liabilities used in estimating the Market Consistent arrive at the fair Value.
-Reference may also be made to the basis of the liabilities used in estimating the market Consistent Embedded Value (MCEV) should this be different from the statutory basis.
+Reference may also be made to the basis of the liabilities used in estimating the Market Consistent Embedded Value (MCEV) should this be different from the statutory basis.
 It is reasonable to assume that the market participant acquiring insurance contract liabilities will be keen to ensure that the value placed on the liabilities includes margins for profit and prudence over and above the value of best estimate liabilities.
 The market participant may also consider the cost of capital required to hold the insurance liabilities in run off.
-Given that the market participant acquiring the liabilities would be operating in the same jurisdiction as the seller of the liabilities and would therefore be required to hold statutory liabilities and solvency capital to support the acquired business, it can be arqued that the market participant would demand a fair value that is at least equal to the value of the statutory liabilities and the cost of capital.
+Given that the market participant acquiring the liabilities would be operating in the same jurisdiction as the seller of the liabilities and would therefore be required to hold statutory liabilities and solvency capital to support the acquired business, it can be argued that the market participant would demand a fair value that is at least equal to the value of the statutory liabilities and the cost of capital.

 For this assessment, The Company established the fair value basis as the statutory valuation basis including risk margins and zeroization of negative reserves.
 The IFRS 17 fulfilment cashflow basis was assumed to be the statutory best estimate basis with a Risk Adjustment calculated based on on the SAM risk margin computations.
-The Fair Value basis is key in determining the amount of CSM at transition which effectively affects the Net Assets position of the IFRS 17 opening balance
+The Fair Value basis is key in determining the amount of CSM at transition which effectively affects the Net Assets position of the IFRS 17 opening balance at transition.